faridani/PrivatePilot/README.md

 npm run compile
 vsce package
 ```
+On Windows machines you can simply run `build.bat` and on Mac/Linux you can just put the above commands in a shell file

 Then on your VScode, first select `extension.ts` and then click on `Run -> Start Debugging [F5]`

+On windows machine
 or

 ```bash